a-n-rose/a-n-rose.github.io/_posts/2019-01-06-resources-publicly-available-speech-databases.md

 ### Images

-* Object class recogntion): <a href="http://host.robots.ox.ac.uk/pascal/VOC/">PASCAL VOC</a>.
+* Object class recogntion: <a href="http://host.robots.ox.ac.uk/pascal/VOC/">PASCAL VOC</a>.
 One needs to register but should be able to download for free

 * Object class recogntion: <a href="http://cocodataset.org/#download">COCO</a> (common objects in context)